 If you have developed a new feature, created an XBlock, or otherwise see that a topic is missing in this documentation, you can create one or more new pages in this document and submit a pull request to have the content added.
 Follow the guidelines below.

-When you are ready to update documentation, see Quick Start: Add Documentation Through Github.
+When you are ready to update documentation, see Quick Start: Add New Documentation Through GitHub.

 Open edX documentation, along with source code, is managed in GitHub, in the Open edX Documentation GitHub repository.